 Beside that AF joystick all I need to operate the camera I can find on the top plate which is also not really busy at all.
 The left side is totally empty and on the right there are five operating elements.
 The on/off switch, an exposure compensation dial, a shutter speed/ISO dial, a function button and of course the shutter release button.

-There is no stupid mode dial that drove me nuts on my Canon cameras or also on the Sony.
+There is no stupid mode dial like on my Canon or Sony cameras.
 Nikon has at least the decency to hide the mode dial on its better DSLRs.
 On a Nikon you push the mode knob and jog the rear wheel to access the different modes.
-But for any real photographer those mode dials are totally useless.
-You either shoot in aperture priority mode or in manual mode most of the time.
+But for most photographers those mode dials are useless because you either shoot in aperture priority mode or in manual mode most of the time.
 That means the biggest knob on your camera gets little to no use at all.

 Now Fuji has solved this in the most elegant way.
 There simply is no mode – dial.
 Some people who switched from Canon or Sony seems to get lost here but there is no need to.
 Here is how it works.